nicolaka/netshoot/README.md

 ```
 ##  netgen
-`netgen` is a simple [script](netgen.sh) that will generate a packet of data between containers periodically using `netcat`.
-It's purpose is to use the generated traffic to demonstrate different features of the networking stack.
+Purpose: `netgen` is a simple [script](netgen.sh) that will generate a packet of data between containers periodically using `netcat`.
+The generated traffic can be used to demonstrate different features of the networking stack.

 `netgen <host> <ip>` will create a `netcat` server and client listening and sending to the same port.